GrayChristopher/TrashLab_ICP_Engine/README.md

 I would scale the **framework, not the Texas file**.

-Texas validates the ingestion and scoring model.
-National expansion would separate reusable parsing, normalization, enrichment, and scoring logic from individual source configurations.
+Texas validates the ingestion, qualification, enrichment, validation, and scoring model.
+National expansion would separate reusable pipeline logic from individual source configurations.

 I would prioritize discovery sources in this order: